-Loss of nationality, also known as expatriation, means the loss of U.S. citizenship or lawful permanent resident (green card status.)
+Loss of nationality, also known as expatriation, means the loss of U.S. citizenship or lawful permanent resident (green card) status.
 Our attorneys regularly handle loss of nationality cases, including assessing U.S. citizenship status, determining the appropriate route forward (relinquishment vs. renunciation), and where desired, assisting clients through the process of obtaining a Certificate of Loss of Nationality.

-CBP Penalties, Fines, and Forfeitures
+Customs Penalties, Fines, and Forfeitures

 Waivers of Inadmissibility